polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## SS58 Address Format

 A public key address based on the Bitcoin [`Base-58-check`](https://en.bitcoin.it/wiki/Base58Check_encoding){target=\_blank} encoding.

-- Each Substrate SS58 address uses a `base-58` encoded value to identify a specific account on a specific Substrate-based chain
+Each Polkadot SDK SS58 address uses a `base-58` encoded value to identify a specific account on a specific Polkadot SDK-based chain

-- These are represented by a `base-58` encoded value to identify a specific account on a specific Substrate chain
-- The [canonical `ss58-registry`](https://github.com/paritytech/ss58-registry){target=\_blank} provides additional details about the address format used by different Substrate-based chains, including the network prefix and website used for different networks
+The [canonical `ss58-registry`](https://github.com/paritytech/ss58-registry){target=\_blank} provides additional details about the address format used by different Polkadot SDK-based chains, including the network prefix and website used for different networks

 ## State Transition Function (STF)

 The logic of a blockchain that determines how the state changes when a block is processed.
-In Substrate, the state transition function is effectively equivalent to the [runtime](#runtime).
+In Polkadot SDK, the state transition function is effectively equivalent to the [runtime](#runtime).

 ## Storage Item